pH-7/passcode-password-generator/README.md

 echo Passcode::generate();

-// You can use the public constant `Passcode::DEFAULT_LENGTH` which is 6 as the default value echo Passcode::generate(Passcode::DEFAULT_LENGTH);
+// You can use the public `Passcode::DEFAULT_LENGTH` const, whcih also gives a 6-length passcode echo Passcode::generate(Passcode::DEFAULT_LENGTH);
 ````